Incorporation ,Singapore company incorporation ,Set up a company in Singapore ,Guide August 07, 2015

 Issued capital: This refers to the share capital which has been allotted to the shareholders.

 The Company needs to have at least one director ordinarily resident in Singapore.
-If a foreigner wishes to act as a local director of the company, he can apply for an Employment Pass from the Work Pass Division of the Ministry of Manpower under the Entre Pass scheme.
+If a foreigner wishes to act as a local director of the company, he can apply for an Employment Pass or Entrepass.
 Only individuals can be a director (i.e. corporate directorships are not allowed).
 Minimum age for being a director is 18 years.

 The Company needs to have at least one shareholder.

 Either an individual (more than 18 years) or a corporate entity can be shareholder.
-No minimum local shareholding requirements.
-100% ownership of Singapore companies can be owned by foreign persons or entities.
+100% ownership of Singapore companies can be owned by foreign individuals or entities.

 Every company must appoint a secretary within 6 months of the date of its incorporation.
 The company secretary must be residing locally in Singapore.
 He/she must not be the sole director of the company.
 A private company is not required to appoint a properly qualified person as a company secretary unless mandated by the Singapore Company Registrar, ACRA.

-The secretary of a public company must comply with section 171(1AA) of the Companies Act i.e. must possess at least one of the following qualifications:
+The secretary of a public company must comply with section 171(1AA) of the Companies Act.
+He/she must possess at least one of the following qualifications: